VOL. IV - CHAPTER 9

 Sarah Veness, wife of William Veness died aged 78 on 11 February 1901 at Cold Harbour Road, Hellingly.
 The cause of death was heart disease, 2 years certified (Reg Gen March Qtr 1901 Hailsham 2b 67).

 At the time that the 1901 census was taken, William, now aged 76 and a widower was living with his daughter Ada, aged 39 at 4 Hatched Cottages, Hellingly.

 In 1911 William Veness, a 86 year old police pensioner was boarding with Edwin and Martha Turner at the Old Pottery, Upper Dicker.

 William Veness of Old Pottery Farm, Hellingly died on 10 December 1914, aged 90 (Reg.
 Gen. Dec.
 Qtr.
 1914 Hailsham 2b 131 ).
 Probate was granted to Ada Frances Veness, spinster.
 His estate was valued at £64.

 The following is known about William and Sarah's children:

 Mary Veness was born on 6 July 1846 at Herstmonceux and baptised on 9 August 1846 at Herstmonceux Parish Church.

-Although Mary was no longer at home in 1861, she may have moved with the family from Sussex.
-A 14 year old Mary Veness is a house servant living at 5 Queens Road West, St Pancreas.
+Although Mary was no longer at home in 1861, she was still in London.
+Mary Veness, aged 14 year old is a house servant living at 5 Queens Road West, St Pancreas.
 Her place of birth was given as Hastings, but this may be an error.

 Other researchers have suggested that Mary Veness married Charles Frederick Vernon in London, although I have been unable to trace their marriage.